panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 There are 3 good ways to create enums in JavaScript.

-The simples way is to use a plain JavaScript object:
+The simplest way is to use a plain JavaScript object:

 ```javascript
 const MyEnum = {